zouheirjamal/MovieDrive/README.md

 # Installation steps:

-1. Upload the file in a Wamp/XAMPP Server
+1. Upload the file in a WAMP/XAMPP Server
-2. Import the sql files into the serve database
+2. Import the SQL files into the server's database
 3. Run the index.php file on your localhost

 # Features of MovieDrive